jrunning/the-best-regex/README.md

 environments, so that only a single file need be edited to introduce a new test for all environments.
-The structure of these files is TBD, but inspiration may be taken from [twitter/twitter-text-conformance], which is shared among the tests for twitter-text-rb, twitter-text-js, etc.
+The structure of these files is TBD, but inspiration may be taken from [twitter/twitter-text-conformance], which is shared among the tests for twitter-text-rb, twitter-text-js, etc. **TODO:** Should test cases just go in the implementation files?

 Each file in `/test/test-cases` will have the same name as the implementation files it targets, e.g. `postal-code-ca.yml`.